Templates for procurement processes, including government model contracts and procurement plans and policies.

 Agencies must provide suppliers with the Request for Proposal (RFP) Response Form template to obtain the required information.

-Use the automated templates tool to create a Request for Proposal document, step by step.
+Click the button to create a Request for Proposal document, step by step, using the automated template.
 This includes the RFP terms and RFP Response Form.
 Or use the standard templates below.

 A Request for Quotes (RFQ) is usually used when you know what you want to purchase and cost is the most important factor.
 It is a formal request asking potential suppliers to quote prices for ‘stock standard’ or ‘off-the-shelf’ goods or services or works.
 It is aimed at low to medium-value/risk.